Mega Man Battle Network

 The Mr.Progs also have an unused sprite and unused palette.
 The gray-green color is not used by any animation, but the game never uses that color.
 It is also the only alternate color that sprite has.
 An animation of them lying on the floor is also never used in the game.

 The green Normal Navi has a pink alternate color which the later games used to specify a female Navi.
 In MMBN1, there are no pink Navis despite the game setting aside a duplicate sprite and mugshot for alternate colors.
 Evidently, the idea of gendered Navis was considered, but didn't make it to the final game.

 WoodMan also has some unused sprites, which is likely because he was planned to be the first boss.
 Several earlier screens and scans of a prototype suggest WoodMan was the first boss and was fought in the school network.
 In the final game, this was changed so FireMan became the first boss in the oven network.
 WoodMan has one overworld sprite, which would have made an awkward encounter since bosses are hardly, if ever, fought in that direction.
 Because he was a planned stage boss, he was supposed to have dialogue and has a complete mugshot.
-None of these sprites are used because in the final and Woodman becomes an optional freefight by talking to Sal.
+None of these sprites are used because in the final Woodman is an optional freefight by talking to Sal.
 It is likely that Sal hadn't even existed before and was planned later in the development process.
 The mugshot turns up again in Mega Man Battle Chip Challenge exactly as it appears.
 The sprite is also updated but still not used in the DS port.
 Other instances of WoodMan being first is how the School Area background is the first background in the game and how he is the third boss listed in the game.